Do You Really Need To Put Lotion On After You Shower?

 She suggests adding a shot of ceramides to whatever cream you usually smooth onto your face.
 (She loves Elizabeth Arden's Ceramide Capsules.)
 "As for the rest of the body, I tell my patients this rule: ointments are more hydrating than creams, creams are more hydrating than lotions," she says.
 "So depending on the area and dryness, this can help guide you."

-But the easiest way to remember to moisturize is to invest in a lotion that you love.
-Lately I've been greasing up with French-girl favorite Nuxe Huile Prodigieuse as soon as I step out of the shower.
+But the easiest way to remember to moisturise is to invest in a lotion that you love.
+Lately I've been greasing up with French-girl favourite Nuxe Huile Prodigieuse as soon as I step out of the shower.
 After that, I continue on with my regular ritual — and maybe just one more glass of wine.

 I'm not alone here either: a few of my beauty-editors friends have also admitted to missing this moisture step.
 But, according to dermatologist Dendy Engelman, MD, these slips can have major consequences.
 "In biology class, we were taught that water moves from higher concentration to a lower concentration, and that's exactly what happens post-shower," she says.
 "When you emerge from the shower, you have a higher concentration of moisture compared to the air — especially in the drier months with heaters.
 So water evaporates off the skin quickly, leaving the skin dry."
 Moisturizing, Dr. Engelman explains, traps some of that water on your skin.
 (That's why it's so important to do it immediately when you step out of the shower.)